 Proposed Amendments to Land Use and Related OrdinancesPark St. Corridor: The Town Council has renewed a, on most development along a portion of Park Street to Sept.
 22, 2017, in order to have time to find solutions to congestion and safety issues in the corridor.
 The ordinance applies to the Commercial-2 District and a portion of the University District, as shown in Exhibit A of the ordinance.

 Land Use Ordinance amendments: The Town will be considering a number of amendments to the Land Use Ordinance to implement the updated Comprehensive Plan.
 Individual amendments will be presented and considered by the Town Council in stages over a number of months.
 They will be posted here as they come forward for public comment.

-Council action on the following amendments is scheduled for April 10, 2017:
+Planning Board action on the following amendment is scheduled for June 21, 2017 at 7pm: